wjgilmore/dreamfactory-book/docs/chapter10.md

 <img src="/images/10/role_detail.png" width="800">

-Configure your DreamFactory web administration console to use SSL.
+### Secure Your Web Traffic

-Never run your environment on port 80 as like any web application it raises the likelihood your administration login credentials could be stolen by a malicious third-party.
-You should be running on port 443.
+From a networking standpoint DreamFactory is a typical web application, meaning you can easily encrypt all web traffic between the platform and client using an SSL certificate.
+Unless you've already taken steps to add an SSL certificate to your web server, by default your DreamFactory instance will run on port 80, which means all traffic between your DreamFactory server and client will be unencrypted and therefore subject to capture and review.
+To fix this, you'll want to install an SSL certificate.
 One of our favorite resources to create SSL certificates is [Let's Encrypt](https://letsencrypt.org/getting-started/).

 Below are resources on how to add an SSL cert to your web server:
 1. [Nginx](http://nginx.org/en/docs/http/configuring_https_servers.html)